sandstreamdev/std/README.md

 ##### Questions

-- How to find an entry of an object by a function?
+- How to find an entry of an object by a predicate function?

 #### findKey